medic/cht-docs/content/en/contribute/code/core/fixing-e2e-tests.md

 Running e2e tests can be quite slow so to save time modify the `specs` property of `/tests/e2e/**/wdio.conf.js` so it only finds your test.
 You can also use `describe.skip` and `it.skip` to skip specific tests.

+## Watching the test run

+Running the tests locally with `npm run wdio-local` or `npm run standard-wdio-local` will allow you to watch it run but if you interact with the page the test will fail in unexpected ways.
+Furthermore the browser will close after a short timeout so you won't be able to inspect the console or DOM.
+To do this, force quit the process running the test before it tears down and you will be able to navigate around the app, use Chrome dev tools, and inspect the docs in the database to (hopefully) work out what's going wrong.

 ## Running upgrade e2e test locally

 To run the upgrade e2e tests in your local environment, follow these steps:
 - Make sure your branch has been published and it's available in the market:
   - A way to do this is by pushing the branch, let the GitHubActions to run, if all the other e2e as okay, then it will publish the branch.
   - Check that your branch name is available [here](https://staging.dev.medicmobile.org/_couch/builds_4/_design/builds/_view/releases).
 - Make sure to stop all existing containers
 - Run CHT as usual:
   - `npm run build-dev-watch`